corecathx/FNF-CDEV-Engine/README.md

-# CDEV Engine
+# Friday Night Funkin': CDEV Engine
 ![logo](art/CDEV-Engine-Logo.png)

-This is the repository of Friday Night Funkin': CDEV Engine.
+This is the repository of CDEV Engine, an Friday Night Funkin' Engine.

 ## Build instructions